rremple/intervalidus/usage.md

 [GitHub docs](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).

-A good way is to configure this is by using an environment variable for your Personal Access Token. `GITHUB_TOKEN` is a good choice as a secret with the same name is defined automatically in GitHub Actions CI builds.
+A good way is to configure this is by using an environment variable for your Personal Access Token. `GITHUB_TOKEN` is a good choice, as a secret with the same name is defined automatically in GitHub Actions CI builds.
 (Note that, although the `Credentials` class requires a `user` argument, it is apparently ignored in GitHub authentication when using a PAT as the password, so we can just pass in `"_"` along with the PAT.)
 For example, add the following to your **build.sbt** file: